An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Observations and sample selection

-At the typical redshift of SMGs, $z\sim$\,2.5 \citep[e.g.][]{2005chapman,2014simpson,2017danielson,2017brisbin}, the observed optical to mid-infrared corresponds to the rest-frame UV/optical, which is dominated by the (dust-attenuated) stellar continuum emission, emission lines, and any possible AGN emission.
-The rest-frame UV/optical also includes spectral features that are important for deriving photometric redshift, in particular, the photometric redshifts have sensitivity to the Lyman break, Balmer and/or 4000\AA\ break and, the (rest-frame) 1.6-$\mu$m stellar ``bump''.
+At the typical redshift of SMGs, $z\sim$\,2.5 \citep[e.g.][]{2005chapman,2014simpson,2017danielson,2017brisbin}, the observed optical to mid-infrared corresponds to the rest-frame UV/optical/near-infrared, which is dominated by the (dust-attenuated) stellar continuum emission, emission lines, and any possible AGN emission.
+The rest-frame UV/optical/near-infrared also includes spectral features that are important for deriving photometric redshift, in particular, the photometric redshifts have sensitivity to the Lyman break, Balmer and/or 4000\AA\ break and, the (rest-frame) 1.6-$\mu$m stellar ``bump''.

 To measure the optical/near-infrared photometry for the galaxies in the UDS, we exploit the panchromatic photometric coverage of this field.
 In particular, we utilise the UKIRT Infrared Deep Sky Survey \citep[UKIDSS:][]{2007lawrence} UDS data release 11 (UKIDSS DR11), which is a $K$-band selected photometric catalogue (Almaini et al., in prep.) covering an area of 0.8\,deg$^2$ with a 3-$\sigma$ point-source depth of $K$\,$=$\,25.7\,mag (all photometry in this section is measured in 2$''$ diameter apertures and has been aperture corrected, unless otherwise stated).
 This $K$-band selected catalogue has 296,007 sources, of which more than 90 per cent are flagged as galaxies with reliable $K$-band photometry.
+For any subsequent analysis, we restrict our analysis to 205,910 sources that have no contamination flags.
 The UKIDSS survey imaged the UDS field with the UKIRT WFCAM camera in $K$, $H$ and $J$ bands and the DR11 catalogue also includes the matched photometry in $J$- and $H$-band to 3-$\sigma$ depths of $J$\,$=$\,26.0 and $H$\,$=$\,25.5.

 In addition, $Y$-band photometry was also obtained from the VISTA/VIDEO survey, which has a 3-$\sigma$ depth of 25.1\,mag and $BVRi'z'$-band photometry was obtained from Subaru/Suprimecam imaging, which has 3-$\sigma$ depths of 28.2, 27.6, 27.5, 27.5, and 26.4\,mag, respectively.
 Finally, $U$-band photometry of the UDS field from the CFHT/Megacam survey is also included in the DR11 catalogue.
 This $U$-band imaging reaches a 3-$\sigma$ point-source depth of 27.1\,mag.